Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## General

 Broder is an e-commerce website built using Python and Django.
+The site is fully responsive on all modern screen sizes, and it allows a user to add and remove products to a basket and buy them using stripe as payment method.
+This is for education purposes so the credit card is not linked to a bank account, you can use 4242 4242 42424 4242 and any cvc to test and you will receive an email with the "fake" purchase details.
 The live site can be viewed [here](https://ms4-broder.herokuapp.com/).

 ### User Stories